SpiNNakerManchester/SpiNNaker_PDP2/README.md

 ------------

-Many people have contributed to the development of MLPs on SpiNNaker, amongst them J Moy, LA Plana, SR Welbourne, X Jin, AD Rast, S Davis and SB Furber.
+Many people have contributed to the development of MLPs on SpiNNaker, amongst them J Moy, LA Plana, SR Welbourne, X Jin, S Davidson, AD Rast, S Davis and SB Furber.

 The development of the project has relied heavily on the work of the [SpiNNaker software contributors](http://spinnakermanchester.github.io/common_pages/5.0.0/LicenseAgreement.html#contributors).